The Strip (film)

-The Strip is a 1951 American crime film noir directed by László Kardos and starring Mickey Rooney, Sally Forrest and William Demarest.
-Much of the picture was shot on location in and around the Sunset Strip.
-Interiors were shot at the popular nightclubs Mocambo and Ciro's and at the restaurants Little Hungary and Stripps.
-A large part of the film's running time consists of musical performances by the "house band," which includes Louis Armstrong, Jack Teagarden, and Earl "Father" Hines (all playing themselves). and by performers at other clubs, such as Vic Damone.
+The Strip is a 1951 American crime film noir starring Mickey Rooney and Sally Forrest, with William Demarest, James Craig, and Kay Brown in supporting roles.
+Directed by László Kardos, the picture was shot largely on location in and around the Sunset Strip, including performances at the popular nightclubs Mocambo and Ciro's and scenes at the restaurants Little Hungary and Stripps.

+A large part of the film's running time consists of musical played by the "house band," which includes jazz legends Louis Armstrong, Jack Teagarden, Barney Bigard, Earl "Fatha" Hines (all playing themselves), and Rooney himself on drums, as well as songs at other clubs by Vic Damone and Monica Lewis.

 Plot

-A voiceover narrator briefly describes the Sunset Strip, its clubs, and its unusual status as an unincorporated area, patrolled by the county sheriff's office.
-Police officers are seen going to an apartment building where someone has been killed.
-Soon after, detectives come to the apartment of Stanley Maxton (Mickey Rooney) to bring him to headquarters for questioning.
-At the police station, Stanley begins to tell his story.
+A voiceover briefly describes the Sunset Strip, its clubs, and its unusual status as an unincorporated area of Los Angeles County patrolled by its sheriffs.
+Police officers are seen going to an apartment building where a young gunshot victim named Jane Tafford (Sally Forrest) lies near death.
+Two detectives then arrive at a home with the body of a man sprawled on its floor and a discarded pistol nearby.
+Soon after they bring Stanley Maxton (Mickey Rooney) in to headquarters for questioning.